The best JRPGs to play right now

 Released: 2019

 Fire Emblem: Three Houses is an exemplary entry in the long-running JRPG strategy series that just begs to be replayed, thanks to the various paths you can follow.
 Set in Fodlan, you take on the role of a professor who can choose to teach one of three different houses.
-Each house is led differently by a group of students that all have their unique personalities and stories to tell.
+Each house is led differently by a group of students who all have their unique personalities and stories to tell.
 Using its grid-based combat system, you're challenged to use all of your students tactically to emerge victorious from each conflict.

 Each student's fighting style can also be changed and improved off the battlefield as you take to teaching classes.
 The sweeping story is set over the course of many years, but the characters are undoubtedly the game's beating heart.
 Fire Emblem: Three Houses will pull you right in and surprise you with its depth and satisfying sense of progression.
 It's also one of the best Switch games that you can play right now, so definitely check it out.